 by Dan the Traveling Man

-During the summer, Essex is a popular destination to visit in Massachusetts’ North Shore.
+During the summer, Essex is a popular destination to visit in the North Shore.
 Visitors especially love to eat at the town’s many seafood restaurants.
 One famous eatery is Woodman’s.
 For over a hundred years, Woodman’s has served some of the best seafood in not only Essex but the entire country!
-It is renowned for its fried clams, boiled lobster, and clam chowder.
 Critics from Forbes FYI and Zagat have claimed that Woodman’s has the “best seafood in America” and that it is “an American Cult Classic – right up there with baseball and apple pie.”
 The restaurant is so famous that it gets customers from around the world.
 In the summer, it can get up to 1,600 to 2,200 customers per week.
 I have been eating at Woodman’s ever since I was a kid and I have always enjoyed its seafood.
 I recently had the chance to sit down with its current owner, Steve Woodman, and learn more about the restaurant’s history.

-When I met up with Steve, I was treated to a free meal.
-I ordered a fried clam strip plate with fries and onion rings.
+When I met up with Steve, he treated me to a fried clam strip plate with fries and onion rings.
 Usually when I eat at Woodman’s, I have the clam strips.
 Steve offered me a free cup of clam chowder and a cup of Ipswich Ale too.
 As always, the clam strips were quite tasty.
 They were chewy and pretty sweet while the fries and onion rings were both nice and crunchy.
 The Ipswich Ale brewed in the next town over was flavorful and refreshing.
 I went to Woodman’s on a very warm day so the beer definitely helped me stay cool.
-It was a large meal but I was managed to finish it all.
+It was a large meal but I managed to finish it all.

 Afterward, Steve showed me the restaurant’s several decorations.
 Many of them were old pictures of Woodman’s and it was interesting to see how the place has changed.
 It was hard for me to believe that Woodman’s was a small store front during the 1910s.
-I also thought it was funny that the fried clam plate used to cost only a dollar in 1957.
-Nowadays, they cost almost twenty dollars due to high demand.
+I also thought it was funny that the fried clam plate used to cost only a dollar in 1957 because it now costs twenty dollars due to high demand.

 Woodman’s is a spacious restaurant with plenty of tables and bench chairs.
-It has a big serving station with several condiments to choose from like ketchup, mustard, and hot sauce.
-It also has a section where you can order a variety of beers, wines, cocktails, and sodas.
+It has a big serving station with several condiments to choose from and a section where you can order a variety of drinks.
 According to Steve, he likes to serve local beers such as Ipswich Ale, Greenhead IPA, Harpoon IPA, and Sam Adams.
 In fact, Woodman’s was the first place outside of Boston to serve Sam Adams.
 It is nice to know that a famous attraction like Woodman’s supports local businesses.

 Overall, Woodman’s is a spectacular place.
-Not only does it have exquisite seafood but it is filled with history.
 It is one of the best restaurants to experience traditional New England cuisine.
 I am thankful to Steve Woodman for showing me around and the free food!
 Also, I am grateful for the free cookbook of recipes by the Woodman family for generations that Steve gave me.
 I love to cook so I look forward to trying their recipes.
-I bet they are just as tasty as the food that is made in the restaurant!
 For more information on Woodman’s, click here.